 Another family-friendly site from the Revolutionary period is the Old Exchange and Provost Dungeon, which was built by the British in 1771, and later became a prison for captured Patriots and pirates during the Revolutionary War.

 One of the best ways to keep the youngsters entertained for an hour or so is a carriage tour.
 Several companies offer these guided horse-drawn carriage tours through the historic district.
 The guides on these tours - part historians, part storytellers - are what make the trips so entertaining.
 You can pick your provider, but you cannot pick the exact locations you will see on your tour.
 That is the luck of the draw when your carriage gets to the departure point.
 (Don't worry, all tour routes are excellent.
 The lottery system is in place to keep traffic - car, horse and pedestrian - from getting clogged.)
-A few good options are: Palmetto Carriage, Old South Carriage Co. and Classic Carriage Works.
+A few good options are: Palmetto Carriage and Old South Carriage Co.

 For more recent history, check out Patriots Point in Mount Pleasant, which includes the aircraft carrier USS Yorktown and a newer exhibit on the Vietnam War.
 And the Children's Lowcountry Museum next to the Visitors Center caters to children 10 and younger, with hands-on exhibits, including a pirate ship and fire truck.
 Nearby is the Best Friend of Charleston Museum, which is a free museum celebrating the South Carolina Canal and Rail Road Co.'s original engine that brought train travel - and commerce - to Charleston.